 Historical Newspaper Collection

 The State Library has a large selection of historic newspapers covering the 18th, 19th, and 20th centuries.
-This collection, which primarily focuses on newspapers from Massachusetts, is split between the fourth floor periodicals balcony and the Special Collections Department.
+This collection, which primarily focuses on newspapers from Massachusetts, is split between the main library and the Special Collections Department.

 City/Town Directories and Voting Lists